 - Retailers buy from Wholesalers and Distributors

-- They buy limited quantity of same products but will have a large number of products (imagine a stationery shop).
+- They buy a limited quantity of the same products but will have a large number of products (imagine a stationery shop).

-- Is in direct contact with end customer
+- Is in direct contact with the end customer

-- Retailers are B2C companies – The buy from businesses but sell to customers.
+- Retailers are B2C companies – They buy from businesses but sell to customers.

-- Margins are high but sales are fewer of each unit.
+- Margins are high but sales are fewer for each unit.

 Retailers are the ones you are most aware of.
 You have been a consumer throughout your life.
-And you would have brought various material from shops for consumption.
-These things can be your clothes, your food, equipments, electronics and whatnot.
-Any item, that you buy from a store, is an item which you are buying from a retailer.
+And you would have brought various materials from shops for consumption.
+These things can be your clothes, your food, equipment, electronics, and whatnot.
+Any item, that you buy from a store, is an item that you are buying from a retailer.

 A retailer is one who retails the item which means, he sells directly to the end customer.
-A retailer is the one who is involved in B2C sales meaning Business to customer sale.
+Supply retailers are involved in B2C sales meaning Business customer sales.
 He buys from businesses and sells to customers.

-A retailer might stock only limited number of each item.
+A retailer might stock only a limited number of each item.
 So if you go to a stationery store, you will see only 50 units of the same pen being stocked.
 But if you go to a wholesaler, the quantity will be 500000 units in stock with the wholesaler.
-This is a major difference between wholesalers retailers and distributors – the number of units they have in stock at a time.
+These are major differences between wholesalers retailers and distributors – the number of units they have in stock at a time.